emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker (using server 5). ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## HydraHD
-### Score: 22/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 7 english servers + 3 non eng and does auto-switch when one fails (bravo to delta but no indication). ✔️
-1. Site does have episode auto-next. ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Has continue watching + favorites, and you can login to sync them across devices. ✔️
-1. Has good sorting options and keyword based search. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-Community Favorites: 🌟

-***
 ## 456movie